“`xml

 Career Paths in the Navy

-The Navy has many career paths to choose from.
+The Navy offers many career paths for you to explore.

-• Nuclear: Operate nuclear reactors on ships and subs
+• Nuclear: Manage nuclear reactors on ships and subs

 • Medical: Provide healthcare to sailors and their families

-• Special Operations: Join elite teams like Navy SEALs
+• Special Operations: Join elite ranks like Navy SEALs

 • Intelligence: Gather and analyze crucial information

-Officers need a college degree and extra training.
+Officers need a college degree and extra training, with the Naval Academy or NROTC being popular pathways.

 Continuing Education and Benefits